davidalb97/PS-Nutr.io/md/Proposta.md

 ## Background

 The idea that every field of study can be digitalized in order to ease monotonous tasks is continuously growing in the modern world.
-Our project aims to tackle the field of Type 1 diabetes, given its growing prevalence in Portugal [1] and the world.
+Our project aims to tackle the field of Type 1 diabetes, given its growing prevalence in the world[1].

 One of those monotonous tasks is the count and measurement of carbohydrates in meals used to administer the correspondent amount of insulin, along with their blood levels, to maintain a healthy lifestyle.
 A task that heavily relies on having access to food databases[link] and knowledge of how much portions the meal has - usually by using a digital balance or doing estimations.